Annual Reports and Year End Communication for Nonprofits

 The written acknowledgment required to substantiate a charitable contribution of $250 or more must contain the following information:

-• Statement that no goods or services were provided by the organization, if that is the case
+- a statement that no goods or services were provided by the organization if that is the case;

-• Description and good faith estimate of the value of goods or services, if any, that organization provided in return for the contribution
+- description and good faith estimate of the value of goods or services, if any, that organization provided in return for the contribution; and

-• Statement that goods or services, if any, that the organization provided in return for the contribution consisted entirely of intangible religious benefits, if that was the case.
+- a statement that goods or services, if any, that the organization provided in return for the contribution consisted entirely of intangible religious benefits if that was the case.

 In addition, a donor may claim a deduction for contributions of cash, check, or other monetary gifts only if the donor maintains certain written records.